Tiernebre/kecleon/README.md

 My own personal design system / front-end toolkit that I utilize for my software projects.

+My goal was to build a library of components that I can use for all of my personal projects without needing to be concerned about specific CSS frameworks.

+Kecleon is built on top of [Bulma](https://bulma.io/) for the CSS styling, but I've iterated on the Bulma CSS with some of my personal preferences and have also composed higher level components out of the awesome ones that Bulma provides out of the box.

 ## Philosophies

 Because this is my personal design system, there are some philosophies